scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 -------------------------

-###Idenity Based Model
+###Identity Based Model
 Vault was designed to address the security needs of modern applications.
 It differs from the traditional approach by using:

-* Identity based rules allowing security to strecth across network perimeters
+* Identity based rules allowing security to stretch across network perimeters
-* Dyanmic, short lived credentials that are rotated frequently
+* Dynamic, short lived credentials that are rotated frequently
-* Indivual accounts to maintain provenance (tie action back to entity)
+* Individual accounts to maintain provenance (tie action back to entity)
 * Easily invalidate credentials or entities

 ---